| FSSCC History After the Civil War,

 first school conducted in Fischer.
 In 1875, Potter’s Creek

 School was established as Fischer's first public school.
+In 1886, the name of the

 school was changed to Fischer Store School and a new building was erected on 30